-- ☐ A verbal incident report is to be made "immediately" to the NSW EPA Pollution Line (taking note of incident number) by the Environmental Officer or Mine Manager (refer also to Section Legal Professional Privilege below). - ☐ If the environmental incident causes or threatens injury to human health or safety, the incident is to be reported to NSW Health and NSW Emergency Services, commensurate with the scale of the incident and potential impacts. - ☐ If actual injury or human health impacts have occurred, the incident is to be reported to WorkCover NSW and The Inspectorate, as required in the MinOp Incident Notification Procedure. - ☐ The incident will be reported to the relevant Local Government office.
+- A verbal incident report is to be made "immediately" to the NSW EPA Pollution Line (taking note of incident number) by the Environmental staff or Operations Manager (refer also to Section Legal Professional Privilege below). - If the environmental incident causes or threatens injury to human health or safety, the incident is to be reported to NSW Health and NSW Emergency Services, commensurate with the scale of the incident and potential impacts. - If actual injury or human health impacts have occurred, the incident is to be reported as required in the MinOp Incident Notification Procedure.
+For onsite injury the relevant regulatory authority will be Resources Regulator for offsite injury - The incident will be reported to the relevant Local Government office.